I am a Long Covid Survivor

 I was very fortunate because my companion, a nursing student, was here with me in the house and she found me within about 10 minutes after I had my stroke.
 They got me to the ER within 20 minutes of my stroke.
 There doctors ordered a CAT scan to determine if I had an ischemic stroke (blockage) or hemorrhagic stroke (internal bleeding) and then administered a drug by IV called TPA ( Tissue plasminogen activator) to break the clot up.
 (The charge for the drug was $20,000 on my Medicare statement.)

-They put me on a helicopter and sent me on a half hour flight to Oklahoma City to the Center at Mercy Hospital.
-I vividly remember the trip as I was lying immobile on a stretcher and felt the panic of thinking I might be permanently paralyzed as I discovered that as hard as I tried, I could not move a finger on my le ft hand or wiggle a toe on my left foot.
+They put me on a helicopter and sent me on a half hour flight to Oklahoma City to the Stroke Center at Mercy Hospital.
+I vividly remember the trip as I was lying immobile on a stretcher in the back of the helicopter and felt the panic of thinking I might be permanently paralyzed as I discovered that as hard as I tried, I could not move a finger on my left hand or wiggle a toe on my left foot.

 I spent three days in the ICU at Mercy Hospital and then I went to their rehab center for five days where I received physical therapy.
 I have made almost a 100% recovery and it was all due to the fact that they got me to the ER and administered the drug to break the clot up before too many brain cells had died.
 I consider myself 99% recovered.
 I have my movement back in my left arm and my left leg.